plblum/jivs/planning/ModelRules Design Overview.md

 * Do not assume that shared configuration and all validation execution belong in one class.
 * Do not assume that server-only checks should be portable to the client.
-* Do not assume that IssuesFound and BusinessLogicErrors are interchangeable.
+* Do not assume that IssuesFound and ExternalIssuesFound are interchangeable.
 * Do not assume that UI-specific extension must edit business-owned source directly.
 * Do not assume that post-save failures are just another form of pre-save validation.
 * Do not assume that one detailed API shape is already settled.
 * Do preserve the central role of ValidationManager.validate() for Jivs field/configuration validation.
 * Do preserve the server’s role as authoritative validator.
-* Do preserve the possibility of returning either or both IssuesFound and BusinessLogicErrors from the server.
+* Do preserve the possibility of returning either or both IssuesFound and ExternalIssuesFound from the server.
 * Do preserve support for both business-model-driven and UI-only targets.

 ---